--Opportunity screening

--Idea evaluation

 -Go/No-Go for development

 The final gate leads to a dedicated new product development project.
 Many professionals and academics consider that the general features of Fuzzy Front End (fuzziness, ambiguity, and uncertainty) make it difficult to see the FFE as a structured process,but rather as a set of interdependent activities (e.g. Kim and Wilemon, 2002).
 However, Husig et al., 2005 argue that front-end not need to be fuzzy, but can be handled in a structured manner.
 In fact Carbone showed that when using the front end success factors in an integrated process, product success is increased.
 Peter Koen argues that in the FFE for incremental, platform and radical projects, three separate strategies and processes are typically involved.
 The traditional Stage Gate (TM) process was designed for incremental product development, namely for a single product.
-The FFE for developing a new platform must start out with a strategic vision of where the company wants to develop products start out with a similar strategic vision, but are associated with technologies which require new discoveries.
+The FFE for developing a new platform must start out with a strategic vision of where the company wants to develop products and this will lead to a family of products.
+Projects for breakthrough products start out with a similar strategic vision, but are associated with technologies which require new discoveries.

 It is worth mentioning what incremental, platform and breakthrough products are.

 Incremental products are considered to be cost reductions, improvements to existing product lines, additions to existing platforms and repositioning of existing products introduced in markets.

 Breakthrough products are new to the company or new to the world and offer a 5-10 times or greater improvement in performance combined with a 30-50% or greater reduction in costs.

 Platform products establish a basic architecture for a next generation product or process and are substantially larger in scope and resources than incremental projects.

-8.3 NPD organizations
+2.3 NPD organizations

--Product Development and Management Association (PDMA)

--Association of International Product Marketing & Management
+- -Product Development and Management Association (PDMA) - -Association of International Product Marketing & Management

--ISPIM (The International Society for Professional Innovation Management)

--Society of Concurrent Product Development (SCPD)
+- -ISPIM (The International Society for Professional Innovation Management) - -Society of Concurrent Product Development (SCPD)

-8.4 NPD strategies

-- -Design for six sigma

-- -Flexible product development

-- -Quality function deployment

-- -Phase-gate model

-- -User-centered design